Frequently asked questions about booking your visit, paying for your visit, and the on-site experience you can expect

 Can I travel out of my local area to visit?

-What measures are in place to ensure visiting is safe?
+What measures are in place to ensure it's safe to visit?

 Our staffed sites are ‘Good To Go’ certified, so you can be sure that all necessary measures including social distancing, enhanced cleaning and reduced capacity are in place.
 You can read more about the steps we’ve taken here.

 Are you offering a reduction in prices?